 Bake in a preheated oven for 35-40 minutes or until the top is golden and a toothpick entered into the center comes out almost clean.
 A few crumbs may stick to the toothpick, that’s totally fine.

-If you’re feeling fancy, top with some finely chopped herbs.
+- If you’re feeling fancy, garnish with some finely chopped herbs.
 I like to top it with with a little chopped green onion.
+You could aslo sprinkle a little parmesan cheese on the top, after cooking, for some added flavor.

 That’s it, serve it up.
 The corn lovers in your family will thank you 🙂